 \section{Abstract}

 Quantum droplets (QDs), formed by ultra-dilute quantum fluids under the action of Lee-Huang-Yang (LHY) effect, provide a unique platform for investigating a wide range of macroscopic quantum effects.
 Recent studies of QDs' breathing modes and collisional dynamics have revealed their compressibility and extensibility, which suggests that their elasticity parameters can be identified.
 In this work, we derive the elastic bulk modulus (BM) of QDs by means of the theoretical analysis and numerical simulations, and establish a relation between the BM and the eigenfrequency of QD's intrinsic vibrations.
 The analysis reveals the dependence of the QD's elasticity on the particle number and the strength of interparticle interactions.
-We conclude that the BM of QDs can be less than $1~\mathrm{\mu Pa}$, implying that QDs are ultra-soft quantum elastic media.
-These findings suggest new perspectives for realizing elastic media governed by the LHY effect.
+We additionally provide a realistic estimate of the bulk modulus for the system, yielding a concrete physical value that may serve as a reference for future experimental measurements.
+Taken together, these results also point to possibilities for realizing elastic media governed by the LHY effect.